Kyle E. Armstrong, FACHE, Chief Operating Officer at Baylor University Medical Center, Dallas

 Canada is an avid learner, earning two Doctorate’s degrees from Texas Tech University Health Sciences Center and a Bachelor’s degree from Angelo State University.
 He holds multiple certifications in advanced orthopedic rehabilitation.
 Canada is also an active member of the Abilene community, where he lives with his wife and three children.
 He serves on the boards and advisory councils for Texas Midwest Community Network, Adult Protective Services Partners, Big Country Area Health Education Center, and Texas 2-1-1 A Call for Help.
 He was recently honored to be recognized as one of Abilene’s Top 20 under 40.

-Dean Cannon, MD, MS, FAAP, vice president and medical director, health management services, Children’s Medical Center Health Plan, Irving
+Dean Cannon, MD, vice president and medical director, health management services, Children’s Medical Center Health Plan, Irving

 In this role, Dr. Dean Cannon is responsible for oversight and management of the health plan’s clinical operations via utilization management, case/disease management, discharge planning, and quality management.
 He works collaboratively with other departmental teams to ensure that all CMCHP’s members receive quality, medically necessary health care and services in the right setting, at the right time, and by the right provider.
 Cannon serves as chairman of CMCHP’s Clinical and Administrative Advisory Committee, Credentialing and Privileging Committee, Quality Improvement Committee, and Utilization Management Committee.
 Additionally, he is the medical director of Children’s Health Asthma Management Program.
 He also has the distinct honor of serving as a mentor for the Children’s Accelerated Development Mentoring Program.